connorjburton/polymorphic-event-tracking-laravel/README.md

 ### Storing Events

-Events can be stored in any file, as long as you include the EventTrait:
+As long as you include the EventTrait:

 ```
 use App\Http\Controllers\Event\EventTrait;